winems/winemsevolution/Documentation/IntegrationOptions.md

 - goods-receive-voucher: Will post the purchase order as a completed goods received voucher.
 This will confirm all quantities on the purchase order.
 - supplier-invoice: Will post the purchase order as a completed supplier invoice.
 This will confirm all quantities on the purchase order.

+#### KeyName: sales-order-integration-type

+Sales order integration type.
+If not defined or not one of the possible values the application will default to sales-order.

+Possible values are:

+- sales-order: Will save the sales order as an open Evolution sales order.
+- tax-invoice: Will post the sales order as a completed sales invoice.
+This will confirm all quantities on the sales order.

+#### KeyName: sales-order-use-evolution-invoice-number

+Set to True to have the application use the next invoice number defined by Evolution.
+If this key is False or missing the invoice number will be set to the WineMS Document Number (\_IntegrationSalesOrderBuffer.[Document No_]).